-Jesse Placher primarily defends physicians, mid-levels, nurses, hospitals and other healthcare groups and institutions facing medical malpractice claims.
-He also defends clients in personal injury and property damage litigation.
+Jesse Placher defends heathcare providers facing medical malpractice claims, including physicians, mid-levels, nurses, and healthcare institutions and groups.
+He also defends clients involved in other personal injury litigation such as motor vehicle accidents.

 - Illinois Rural Health Association, Board of Directors